 We perform exploratory abdominal and thoracic surgery for a variety of medical conditions.
 Abdominal surgery includes surgery of the liver, splenic, urogenital and gastrointestinal systems.
 Thoracic surgery includes surgery of the lungs, heart, mediastinum and chest wall.

 We collaborate with the oncology service for surgical treatment of cancer.
 Many cancers require surgical resection for best results.
 Our radiology service uses ultrasound, radiographs (xrays) and CT imaging to provide information about the extent of disease so that the best treatment can be selected.

 Orthopedic conditions in pets are extremely common.
 We are equipped to handle orthopedic problems in all sizes of dogs and cats from Chihuahuas to Great Danes.
 This includes surgery for fractures, cranial cruciate ruptures, patellar luxations, growth deformities, hip dysplasia and many other conditions.
-Total joint replacement is also available for dogs with severe hip dysplasia.

 Cranial cruciate disease is our most common orthopedic complaint.
 This is a ligament rupture in dogs similar to a torn ACL in the human knee.
 We offer both traditional open stabilization techniques and minimally invasive arthroscopic assisted repairs.